Buzzvil/ghost-town/README.md

 Returns either a `Master` or `Worker` instance, depending on `town.isMaster`.

+`Master#start()` and `Master#stop()`
+Starts or stops processing.
+These spawn or kill workers and PhantomJS processes, so they're useful for managing resource usage or gracefully shutting down Node.

 `Master#queue(data, next)`
 Queue an item for processing by a worker. `data` will be passed to `Worker!queue()`, and `next(err, data)` is called when complete.